WuTheFWasThat/coup/README.md

 ### GAMEPLAY

 Players take turns.
-On each turn, the player takes $1.
+On each turn, the player takes $1 income.
 Then, they choose exactly one of the following:
 - Take $1 additional money
 - Pay $1 to swap out one of your *non-disabled* cards, drawing a new card from the deck
 - Pay $7 to target an enemy card to coup.
 That card is discarded